OSHChip/oshchip.github.io/docs/OSHChip_Pin_Assignments.md

 On my Jekyll inside a VM, indenting with 4 spaces does go into 'code' mode, but highlighting did not occur, and the line spacing sucks.
-On the GitHub repo, ```c  does work, and looking at it in the repo, it highlights and looks great but rendered on my site, highlighting doesn't work, and line spacing sucks So I looked at the source for the ```c rendered stuff, viewed in the repo, and cut and pasted it below, and commented out the stuff that was used to create it.
+On the GitHub repo, ```c  does work, and looking at it in the repo, it highlights and looks great but rendered on my site, highlighting only partially works, and line spacing sucks So I looked at the source for the ```c rendered stuff, viewed in the repo, and cut and pasted it below, and commented out the stuff that was used to create it.